Definition of verbal communication

 Verbal communication relies on various components such as words, vocabulary, tone, intonation, and non-verbal cues.
 It stands as a fundamental element of human interaction that plays a vital role in personal, professional, and social environments.

-What are the features of verbal communication?
+What are the characteristics of verbal communication?

 1/ Interactive: Verbal communication is an interactive process that involves a sender and a receiver who engage in a dialogue or conversation.